 Grace Murray Hopper was an American computer scientist, mathematician, and United States Navy rear admiral.
-One of the first programmers of the Harvard Mark I computer, she was a pioneer of computer programming who invented one of the first linkers.
+One of the first programmers of the Harvard Mark I computer, she pioneered computer programming and invented one of the first linkers.
 Hopper was the first to devise the theory of machine-independent programming languages, and the FLOW-MATIC programming language she created using this theory was later extended to create COBOL, an early high-level programming language still in use today.

-Operating ERA 1103 UNIVAC 2 Calculating Machine, 1955.
+A woman operating the input/output console of a ERA 1103 UNIVAC 2 Calculating Machine, 1955.